Raising A Good Girl

 Elizabeth’s answer was barely a word, just a wet, desperate keening.
 She arched her back, thighs trembling, tears streaking down to mingle with the sweat at her jaw.
 “Please, William,” she whispered again.
 “Please let me… please let me cum, I need it, I need it so bad, I’m—” Her voice hitched, broke, and she buried her face in the sheets.

 William snorted, a sound half amusement and half disgust.
 “You need it?
 Hah.
 Listen to yourself, begging like a bitch in heat.”
 His hand slid from her hair to her mouth, fingers pushing between her lips, pinning her jaw open like she was something to be handled.
-“God, you’re even wetter than last time.
+“God, you’re even wetter than this morning.
 Pathetic.”

 William’s hand suddenly whipped down between her Mommy’s thighs.
 The sound was obscene, a wet splat that echoed in the hallway, and Elizabeth shrieked, her body recoiling and then bucking forward with an animal desperation.
 Lily covered her mouth, pulse skittering.